seeess1/oop/README.md

 # oop

-Practicing object-oriented programming in Python
+Just using this repo to practice object-oriented programming in Python my scripts up until now have been procedural.